Massakera/own-load-balancer/README.md

 # Simple Load Balancer and Backend Server

 This project includes a simple load balancer (`lb`) and a backend server (`backend`) written in Go, which are containerized using Docker.
 The load balancer forwards incoming HTTP requests to the backend server, which responds with a simple greeting.

+To be fair, I just did this because I wanted to make a load balancer and I think its fun to build things like this...

 ## Getting Started